cryptonetD/lumenx/README.md

 Before troubleshooting a sync, please wait an hour for the sync to start.
 ```

+#### Starting New Node From State Sync
+The Tendermint Core 0.34 release includes support for state sync, which allows a new node to join a network by fetching a snapshot of the application state at a recent height instead of fetching and replaying all historical blocks.
+This can reduce the time needed to sync with the network from days to minutes.
+If you want to reduce the sync time, see [here](https://scope.helios-1.lumenex.io/lumenx/statesync)

 ### Create a key
 Add new
 ``` bash